 Anonymous donor sperm vs. known donor sperm

-But should you use an anonymous donor (like from a sperm bank), or a donor you know?
 There are pros and cons to each decision — let’s take a look at factors to consider when making your choice.

 Anonymous donor sperm usually comes from a sperm bank.
 This method, which is subject to FDA regulations and should follow the American Society for Reproductive Medicine’s guidelines for sperm donation, has several advantages:

 - The donor has been screened for infectious diseases.
 Before donating sperm, donors are tested for diseases and STIs including HIV, chlamydia, and syphilis.
-These tests should be repeated at regular intervals if the donor continues to donate sperm.
+These tests will be repeated at regular intervals if the donor continues to donate sperm.

 Still, anonymity comes with downsides that are important to consider when choosing a sperm donor.
 These include: